freesoft/detox_bot2/paper/paper.md

 \end{tabular}
 \end{center}

 In the result, the non-toxic comments (labeled as 0) have a 0.97 F1-score and the toxic comments have a 0.64 F1-score.
-On average, F1 is 0.94 for the both cases.
+On average, F1 is 0.94 for both cases.
 The result is acceptable, at least for non-toxic comment classficiation, because the classifier rarely classfied non-toxic chat as toxic (0.03 error rate).
 We hope to improve the F1 score for the toxic comments class in the final report.

 ## Cloud Services